 The UC Davis Nuclear Magnetic Resonance (NMR) Facility is equipped with state-of-the-art magnetic resonance equipment suitable for liquids, solids and imaging experiments.
 Below is a short summary of our available instrumentation.
 You can see more information about each spectrometer by clicking on the tabs to the left.

-The MedSci-1D Facility houses 600 and 800 MHz Bruker Avance III spectrometers, both usually equipped with cryoprobes for increased sensitivity over conventional NMR probes.
+The MedSci-1D Facility houses 6 NMR Spectrometers.
+The 600 and 800 MHz Bruker Avance III spectrometers are usually equipped with cryoprobes for increased sensitivity over conventional NMR probes.
 These cryoprobes are ideally suited for NMR structure determination of proteins, nucleic acids and other biomolecules.

-At MedSci we have 2 spectrometers capable of MRI / Imaging.
+The other 2 spectrometers are capable of in vivo spectroscopy and imaging (MRI).
 The 400 MHz Bruker DRX spectrometer is a vertical-bore instrument with both spectroscopy and microimaging capabilities, and has both Topspin and Paravision 4 software for spectrometer control.
 The 7T (300 MHz) MRI instrument is a horizontal-bore spectrometer ideal for small-animal imaging.

 Chemistry room 93 houses a Varian 600 MHz NMR spectrometer using VnmrJ software and a Bruker 400 MHz NMR spectrometer with Topspin 3.2 running ICONNMR.
 The instrument of choice for most organic/inorganic chemists interested in routine 1D and 2D NMR experiments is the 400 MHz Bruker spectrometer in room 93.
 This spectrometer is equipped with a 5 mm 1H/X broadband probe with autotuning/automatching capabilities.